pbackus/dcli/readme.md

 ### ProgramCommands ([docs](https://aliak00.github.io/dcli/dcli/program_commands.html))

-Provides a command handling and definitino framework.
-Allos you define a set of commands that can be accepted on the command line, and also invokes any given handlers for activated commands.
+Provides a command handling and definition framework.
+Allows you to define a set of commands that can be accepted on the command line, and also invokes any given handlers for activated commands.
 Also integrated with `ProgramOptions`.

 #### E.g.